Minister of State for Skills

 The minister of state for Skills, formerly Minister of State for Skills, Apprenticeships and Higher Education and previously Minister of State for Universities, is a mid-level position in the Department for Education in the British government.
 The position has been filled by Jacqui Smith since July 2024.
 The minister has oversight over skills and higher and further education, including universities and the Student Loans Company.

 Under New Labour, the role was known as Minister of State for Higher Education and Minister of State for Innovation, Universities and Skills.

 Under the Cameron–Clegg coalition and May ministries, the role became known as Minister of State for Universities, Science and Cities and Minister of State for Universities, Science, Research and Innovation.
 The role of Parliamentary Under-Secretary of State for Science, Research and Innovation was created out of this office.

 Following the 2021 British cabinet reshuffle under the second Johnson ministry, the role was known as Minister of State for Higher and Further Education and the officeholder, Michelle Donelan, was given the right to attend Cabinet.
 Under Donelan's successor, Andrea Jenkyns, the position was demoted to a Parliamentary Under-Secretary of State role and known as Parliamentary Under-Secretary of State for Skills, Further and Higher Education.

-Under the Sunak ministries, the role was promoted back to the level of Minister of State.
+Under the Sunak ministry, the role was promoted back to the level of Minister of State.

-At certain times, the minister worked in the Department for Business, Innovation and Skills.
+At certain times, the minister worked in the Department for Business, Innovation and Skills and the Department for Work and Pensions.

 The short form Skills Minister is sometimes used.